eduardagomess/sse-document-index/README.md

-# 🔐 Searchable Encryption System
+# 🔐 Document-Based Searchable Encryption System

-This implementation is based on the searchable encryption scheme described in:
+This project implements a **document-based searchable encryption scheme**, inspired by the construction in:

 **Secure Indexes**
-Eu-Jin Goh
+*Eu-Jin Goh*
 [eu-jin@cs.stanford.edu](mailto:eujin@cs.stanford.edu)

-This paper introduces the concept of using Bloom Filters and pseudorandom functions to support efficient and secure keyword search over encrypted data.
-Our project adapts the construction and ideas from this work using modern cryptographic primitives such as HMAC-SHA256.
+The implemented model supports **searching for a single keyword at a time** over encrypted documents using **Bloom Filters** and **pseudorandom functions (PRFs)**.
+It ensures that searches can be performed without decrypting the content, and that the search tokens (trapdoors) reveal minimal information about the queried words.

+This implementation follows the structure proposed in Goh's paper and adapts it using modern cryptographic primitives like **HMAC-SHA256**, while maintaining the theoretical properties of **searchable symmetric encryption (SSE)**.

 ## Quick Setup